alimness/sabbath-school-resources/src/en/explore/family-resource-book-2025/04-leadership-resources/02-children-of-divorced-parents/02-children-of-divorced-parents.md

 ### Biblical Perspective

-in His discussion with the Pharisees, Jesus made very clear God’s expectation for marriage to be permanent.
+In His discussion with the Pharisees, Jesus made very clear God’s expectation for marriage to be permanent.
 Matthew’s record offers:

 The Pharisees also came to Him, testing Him, and saying to Him, “Is it lawful for a man, to divorce his wife for just any reason?” and He answered and said to them, “Have you not read that He who made them at the beginning ‘made them male and female,’ and said, ‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?
 So then, they are no longer two but one flesh.
 Therefore, what God has joined together, let not man separate.”
 They said to Him, “Why then did Moses command to give her a certificate of divorce, and to put her away?”
 He said to them, “Moses, because of the hardness of your hearts, permitted you to divorce your wives, but from the beginning it was not so. and I say to you, whoever divorces his wife, except for sexual immorality, and marries another, commits adultery; and whoever marries her who is divorced commits adultery.”
 (Matt 19:3–9)<sup>4</sup>